Nikon W300 vs Sony A9

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon W300 and the Sony A9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon Coolpix W300:

 - Ready to shoot: Has a lens built-in, whereas the A9 requires a separate lens.